thomasdideriksen/metadata/README.md

 Metadata.js is a compact, self-contained Javascript library for reading and writing image metadata.
 The library currently supports:

-* JPEG and TIFF images
+* JPEG and TIFF images (including TIFF derivatives such as DNG, NEF, etc.)
 * EXIF metadata
 * Photoshop/8BIM metadata
 * Embedded thumbnails